WakiMak/trentent.github.io-forked/_posts/2015-09-21-troubleshooting-citrix-desktop-service-the-citrix-desktop-service-is-starting-and-then-nothing.md

 21/09/15 15:48:44.376 3728 6880: BrokerAgent:DoAgentStartWcfServices: Stack Controller WCF services started
 21/09/15 15:48:44.376 3728 6880: BrokerAgent:AgentService.DoAgentStartVdaParentOuDetection - entry; operation mode Brokered</pre>

-Hurray! Â It continues and operates without issue.
+Hurray!
+It continues and operates without issue.

 Be sure to re-disabled the logging on the BrokerAgent.config file and restart the service because I've found this BA_1.log can get to become a huge file.